 Parts of this section follows travelling stock reserves (TSR).
 Campsites on TSRs require Permits for overnight stays.
 See the downloads page for more information.

 There are some steep challenges in this section but many are well worth the effort.
 To avoid these challenges detours are recommended.
-See the Guidebookk and Trail notes for details.
+Check with Section Coordinators for details.